Some of the features described in this article might be available only for Tracked Campaigns. Learn more.

 Can I change the localization set on a campaign at a later date, if I reconsider it?

-No. Because the keyword data (ranks and search volumes) is localized accordingly, in order to maintain consistency and relevance in the campaign and the calculation of the website's Visibility, the location cannot be changed at a later time.
+No, because the keyword data (ranks and search volumes) is localized accordingly.
+To maintain consistency and relevance in the campaign's data and in the calculation of the website's Visibility, the location cannot be changed at a later time.

 Why do I get city-level ranks when I set up a country-level campaign?